centre-for-humanities-computing/tweetopic/docs/using_tweetopic.pipeline.rst

     and
     `NMF <https://scikit-learn.org/stable/modules/generated/sklearn.decomposition.NMF.html>`_
     from sklearn.
-    If DMM doesn't suit your purposes, your still free to use the convenience of topic pipelines.
+    If DMM doesn't suit your purposes, you're still free to use the convenience of topic pipelines.

 Add the two components to a tweetopic pipeline: